ldn-softdev/jtc/README.md

 ### 5. Subscripts (offsets) and Searches explained
+In short:
+- Subscript lexemes (`[..]`) facilitate:
+    - addressing children (by index/label) in _JSON iterables_ (_arrays_ and _objects_) - i.e. traverse JSON structure downward
+    from the root (toward leaves)
+    - addressing parents (immediate and distant) - i.e. traverse JSON structure upwards, toward the the root (from leaves)
+    - select ranges and slices of JSON elements in JSON iterables
+- Search lexemes (`<..>`, `>..<`) facilitate:
+    - recursive (`<..>`) and non-recursive (`>..<`) matches
+    - there're optional one-letter suffixes that may follow the lexemes (e.g.: `<..>Q`) which define type of search: (REGEX) string search, (REGEX) label search, (REGEX) numerical, boolean, null, atomic, objects, arrays (or either), arbitrary JSONs, unique, duplicates, etc.
+    - there're also optional quantifiers to lexemes (must take the last position, after the suffix if one present) - let selecting match instance, or range of matches (e.g.: `<id>l3`- will match 4th (zero based) label `"id"`; if no quantifier present `0` is assumed - first match)
+- subscript lexemes could be joined with search lexemes over ':' to facilitate _scoped search_, e.g.: `[id]:<value>` is a single lexeme which will match recursively the first occurrence of the string `"value"` with the label `"id"` - i.e. `"id": "value"`
+- Directives: there are a few suffixes which turn a search lexeme into a directive:
+    - directives do not do any matching, instead they facilitate a certain action/operation with the currently walked JSON element,
+    like: memorize it in the _namespace_, or erase from it, or memorize its label, or perform _shell cli_ evaluation
+    - couple directives (`<>f` and `<>F`) facilitate also walk branching

 Refer to
 [`jtc` User Guide](https://github.com/ldn-softdev/jtc/blob/master/User%20Guide.md#walking-json)
 for the detailed explanation of the subscripts, search lexemes and directives.